-Now what makes this building different is the superimposition of British architecture on top of Mughal one.
+Now, what makes this building different is the superimposition of British architecture on top of Mughal one.
 The original library was obviously completely Mughal, but the British added their trademark columns to add a verandah around the building.
 They also built arched pavilions at the backside basement of the building around the original pavilion.
-One look and you notice the difference in architectural style of the two pavilions.
+One look and you notice the difference in the architectural style of the two pavilions.
 All this makes this building very Mughal in interiors and absolutely British in exteriors.

-The books of this library were lost during 1857 revolution war.
+The books of this library were lost during the 1857 revolution war.
 How I wish someone has preserved the books.
-Here a lady from the archeology department very gracefully explained us the various artifacts and their periods.
+Here a lady from the archeology department very gracefully explained to us the various artifacts and their periods.
 Also guided us towards the back of the library to see the arched pavilions which otherwise we would have missed.

-Old building – Stephens college
+The old building of Stephens college

 Come out of the campus and walk on the Lothian road, and notice the old Havelis with various types of facades, still maintained from the 19th century.
 The intricate jaali work that is on the parapets of all the houses, which are above the shops, is worth noticing.
 Some had mixed the styles by putting red pillars along with the Jaalis.
 And some have just played around with the Jaali patterns.
 Round windows seemed to be in fashion then.
 There is old St Stephens College in bright red color which is now an NCC office.
 Interestingly the road is called Madarsa road as this building was once a Madarsa.
 The whole place still radiates an aura of the bygone era.

 St James Church